DavidMortensen/GPT-finetuned-relation-exctraction/README.md

 ## Preperation of the data

-The SemEval data is already correctly formated in the repo, however, the tacred dataset can be downloaded from LDC (https://catalog.ldc.upenn.edu/LDC2018T24) and will need to be formated using:
+The tacred dataset can be downloaded from LDC (https://catalog.ldc.upenn.edu/LDC2018T24) and will need to be formated using:
 ```bash
 python data_converter.py <DATASET DIR> <CONVERTED DATASET DIR>
 ```